 Technology assists physicians and care teams in the diagnosis and treatment of diseases and medical conditions.
 It can even play a direct part in a patient's comfort as they heal.
 Philanthropy has enabled us to secure the da Vinci® Surgical System, the premiere robotic surgical technology, which enhances a physician's abilities and eliminates a patient's exposure to a more invasive procedure; an electromagnetic navigation bronchoscope, providing advanced technology for early detection of lung cancer and other lung diseases; and a TomoTherapy machine, which offers precision guided radiation in the treatment of cancer.

-Medical education is an integral part of the strategic plan for Long Beach Memorial, Miller Children's Hospital Long Beach and Community Hospital Long Beach.
+Medical education is an integral part of the strategic plan for Long Beach Medical Center, Miller Children's & Women's Hospital Long Beach and Community Hospital Long Beach.
 Support extends to many areas on campus: Graduate medical education which oversees approximately 350 residents, fellows and students who rotate through our campus annually; continuing medical education enables practicing physicians to receive their required continuing medical education credits to maintain licensure and enhance lifelong learning; and nursing education which provides training for hundreds of students from several local colleges.
 Supporting this environment of learning brings onto campus the latest best practices from academia along with the young professionals who are experienced with the most advanced technologies available.

 To ensure that the health care needs of the greater Long Beach community are met and even exceeded, our medical campus must always grow and change.
-Philanthropy has been an integral part of the recent changes on campus from the addition of the Miller Children's Hospital Pavilion, the expansion and renovation of the MemorialCare Center for Women to the soon to be completed MemorialCare Todd Cancer Pavilion.
+Philanthropy has been an integral part of the recent changes on campus from the addition of the Miller Children's Pavilion, the expansion and renovation of the MemorialCare Center for Women to the soon to be completed MemorialCare Todd Cancer Pavilion.
 Without community support none of these advancements would be possible.